vtex-apps/quickorder/docs/README.md

  }
 ```

-:information_source: *Once installed, the app will generate a new route called `/quickorder` for your store, creating the Quickorder custom page that allows bulk orders.
+Once installed, the app will generate a new route called `/quickorder` for your store, creating the Quickorder custom page that allows bulk orders.

 The new page already contains a default template with all blocks exported by the `quickorder` app, meaning that the Quickorder page is ready to be rendered and no further actions are required.
 However, you can **customize the Quickorder page overwriting the template by creating a brand new one as you wish**.
-To do so, check the **Advanced configurations** section below.*
+To do so, check the **Advanced configurations** section below.

 ### Advanced configurations

-In order to define the Quickorder custom page UI, you must use the blocks exported by the app:
+In order to define the Quickorder custom page UI, you must use the blocks exported by the `vtex.quickorder` app.
+Namely, they are:

 | Block name                | Description                                                                                                                                                                                                                                                  |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |